CoFH/cofh.github.io/README.md

 ## Testing changes to the site
 Before pushing changes to the live site, you should test them locally.
 Jekyll is a Ruby _gem_ that be [installed locally](http://jekyllrb.com/docs/installation/) on Linux, and also on Windows with a bit more effort.
-Once it's installed, run ```jekyll serve``` in the repository folder to launch a local web server that contains the generated website.
+Once it's installed, run ```jekyll serve``` in the repository folder to launch a local web server that hosts the generated website.
 It should also automatically regenerate the site when you make changes in the files.

 ## Adding new pages
 Adding new pages to the site is pretty simple.
 Just follow these steps.